romashka-dev/airslate-auth/README.md

 - **Vite**: For fast development and bundling.
 - **Netlify**: For deploying the application and hosting.

+## Project Structure

+The project follows the **Atomic Design** methodology, organizing components into a scalable structure for maintainable development:

+- **Atoms**: Basic building blocks like buttons, inputs, and labels.
+- **Molecules**: Small components made of multiple atoms, like form fields or card components.
+- **Organisms**: More complex components made of molecules and/or atoms, such as navigation bars or forms.
+- **Templates**: Page layouts combining multiple organisms.
+- **Pages**: Final, route-specific components combining templates and data.

+This approach ensures reusability, consistency, and a clear hierarchy in the application.

 ## Getting Started

 Follow these steps to set up the project on your local machine: